simeydotme/svelte-range-slider-pips/README.md

 **stop** | `on:stop={(e) => { ... }}` | `{ activeHandle: Integer, startValue: Float, value: Float, values: Array }` | Event fired when the user stops interacting with slider; returns the beginning value, also

 **[📔📘📖 _Full Documentation & Examples_](https://simeydotme.github.io/svelte-range-slider-pips/)**

+## styling

+**Styling should mostly be done with CSS.**
+There's a [bunch of css variables for controlling the colors](https://simeydotme.github.io/svelte-range-slider-pips/#styling) of the elements.
+And the slider is fluid horizontally, with the size of things controlled by font-size.
+So you may change he `font-size` on the `.rangeSlider` base element to change the scale of everything.

+If you require more fine control of the widths, heights, etc, then you may override the default css.
+This can be easier by using the `id` prop to give your slider a unique id.

+Values of labels can be styled with CSS, and the format can be modified with the `formatter()` function prop.
+And animation of the handles is controlled by the `springValues` object prop.

 ## contribute